sagemath/trac_to_gh/Issue 5773.md

 # Issue 5773: notebook -- uploading a corrupted worksheet (sws file) results in blank screen (no useful error message)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5773

 Original creator: was